theory/sqljson/README.md

     numeric errors.
 *   **WithTZ**: Use [WithTZ] to allow comparisons of datetime values that require timezone-aware conversions.
-*   **LocalTZ**: Use [ContextWithTZ] to convert and display times and timestamps in the context of your browser's local time zone instead of [UTC].
+*   **LocalTZ**: Use [ContextWithTZ] to parse times and timestamps in the context of your browser's local time zone instead of [UTC].

 ### Permalink

-Once a query has been executed, this link will become active.
-Hit it to reload the page with a URL that contains the contents of all the fields and executes the results.
+Hit this button to reload the page with a URL that contains the contents of all the fields.
 Use for sharing.

 Note that the Playground is stateless; no data is stored except in the Permalink URL itself (and whatever data collection GitHub injects; see its